top of page

 Dogs still require physical and mental stimulation in winter, but January is not about maintaining summer routines at all costs.
 It is about risk-managed continuity.

 January is not the month for complacency.
-It is the month where professional judgement is most visible.
+It is the month where judgement, preparation and restraint define professionalism.

 Ice, Snow and Ground Conditions

-Route familiarity becomes critical.
-Known terrain is safer than exploratory routes during winter.
+In January, route familiarity becomes critical.
+Known terrain with predictable surfaces is safer than exploratory routes.

 Road Salt, Grit and Chemical Exposure

-Salt and de-icing agents are widespread in January.
-Repeated exposure can:
+Salt and de-icing agents are widespread throughout January, particularly in urban and suburban areas.

 • Lead to gastrointestinal upset